ediazal/tinyos-csharp-sdk/README.md

+### NOTE: This project has merged with [tinyos-main/support/sdk/](https://github.com/tinyos/tinyos-main/tree/master/support/sdk/csharp).
+If future support is needed it will continue there.

 tinyos-csharp-sdk
 =================

 This is a TinyOS SDK implementation written in C#, similar in functionallity to those found under `tinyos-main/support/sdk` directory.
 The solution includes the following projects: